The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-is an adequate (unconditional) model for the \textsc{S\&P 500} log-returns $\mathbf{y}$.
-For the trading decision this means that the expected return is significantly different from zero, and thus a trading certificate should be bought ($\widehat{\mu}_x = 0.055 >0$).
+is an adequate (unconditional) Lambert W $\times$ Gaussian model for the \textsc{S\&P 500} log-returns $\mathbf{y}$.
+For trading, this means that the expected return is significantly larger than zero ($\widehat{\mu}_x = 0.055 >0$), and thus replicating certificates should be bought.